arista-northwest/shakedown/README.md

             "Software version should be {}".format(version)

 def test_bogus(sessions, sdconfig, testconfig):
-    """Run a bogus command. should throw error""" with pytest.raises(arcomm.ExecuteFailed):
+    """Runs a bogus command and `arcomm.ExecuteFailed` should be caught"""

+    with pytest.raises(arcomm.ExecuteFailed):
         response = sessions.send(r"dut", "show bogus")
 ```